mathvault/mathvault.github.io/_posts/2020-06-22-first-post.md

 - [x] For checked item, use `- [x]`
   - [ ] Nesting is possible as well
   - [x] Like this

+Definition List using `:` to indent, and double-space to line break : A cat with no fur

+Exophoric
+: A form of ocular convergence issue where the eyes are "shooting" outwards

 ## Images